 - Communicating with families about school programs and student success

-In order for these essentials to be effective, schools must first close the many gaps that divide faculty and staff demographics from those of the families they serve.
-This is especially true in urban public schools and international school settings.
-Cultural, socioeconomic, educational, and ethnic barriers must be identified, understood, and intentionally addressed for authentic outreach to take place.
+For these essentials to be effective, schools must first close the many gaps that divide faculty and staff demographics from those of the families they serve.
+Closing the demographic gap is especially true in urban public schools and international school settings.
+Cultural, socioeconomic, educational, and ethnic barriers must be identified, understood, and intentionally addressed.

-Unfortunately, in many communities there is both a perceived and very real, struggle to empower parents’ role in their child’s education.
-Schools sometimes post signs such as No Parents Allowed Beyond This Point to reduce the involvement and challenges of operating an open campus, which invites parental presence.
-The signs may, in fact, be necessary to keep disruptive parents from endangering the campus’ emotional and physical security, but they also clearly communicate a power structure.
+Unfortunately, there is both a perceived and very real struggle to empower parents’ role in their child’s education in many communities.
+Schools sometimes post signs such as No Parents Allowed Beyond This Point to reduce the involvement and challenges of operating an open campus.
+The signs may be necessary to keep disruptive parents from endangering the campus’ emotional and physical security, but they also clearly communicate a power structure.

-The concept of the school giving power to parents is also at odds with a biblical understanding of the chief authority and role of parents.
-A Christian worldview sees the parent as the one who empowers the teacher and school, rather than vice-versa.
-School leaders who embrace and clearly communicate this worldview develop a greater level of trust – parents view these school leaders as compassionate through their understanding of the parent’s role and the family’s centrality.
+The concept of a school giving parents power is also at odds with what we know is best in students’ emotional and familial development.
+It should be the parent who empowers the teacher and school, rather than vice-versa.
+School leaders who embrace and communicate this worldview develop a greater level of trust – parents view these school leaders as compassionate through their understanding of the parent’s role and the family’s centrality.

 When school leaders define the appropriate level of parental involvement within the school, they must determine their school’s philosophy regarding the parents’ role.
 Some schools view parents only as supporters of the learning process.
 Others view them solely as consumers of the school’s educational products and services.
 Still, others see parents as completely independent of the school.

-However, the philosophy which trusted school leaders embrace, and which the research supports as most helpful to students, views parents as responsible for their child’s educational career, and fellow participants and partners with the school.* School leaders, who demonstrate this belief and advocate for the parent’s role, develop greater levels of trust with those parents.
+However, the philosophy which trusted school leaders embrace, and which the research supports as most helpful to students, views parents as responsible for their child’s educational career and fellow participants and partners with the school.
+School leaders who demonstrate this belief and advocate for their role develop greater trust levels with those parents.

 ©Toby A. Travis, Ed.D.
 All Rights Reserved